The original short film showcase featuring Minnesota work by local, indie filmmakers.

 All screenings will be closed captioned with ASL interpreters upon request.

 Looking for a nice, free venue at which to screen your work?
 Or you simply want to see great locally-made independent film?
 Cinema Lounge provides local filmmakers with a cool, intimate space to screen their latest work and film enthusiasts a spot to come and see the best indie shorts coming out of Minnesota today.
-All while enjoying beer, wine, and great food.

 The Mission: You + Clounge = Sweet Cinematic Bliss.
 Cinema Lounge provides a venue for filmmakers who normally wouldn’t have a place to screen their work, whether it’s due to a shoestring budget or edgy, alternative content preventing them from finding a home at the local megaplex.
-Plus, involving the audience with the Q+A allows the filmmakers to get genuine feedback from discerning viewers.
+Plus, involving the audience with the Q+A allows the filmmakers to receive genuine feedback from discerning viewers.
 Finally, it’s a hangout for filmmakers, producers, screenwriters, and anyone to network and meet like-minded folks, possibly forming contacts for future projects.